 This type of treatment applies to individual and group therapy.
 In group dialectical behavioral therapy, you will undergo meditation, muscle relaxation, problem-solving, and breath training.

-Can Borderline Personality Disorder be treated successfully?
+Can the condition be treated successfully?

 How long is the treatment for a borderline personality disorder?

-What triggers a person with BPD?
+What triggers a person with Borderline Personality Disorder?

 Feelings or situations of rejection and abandonment trigger borderline personality disorder.
 These situations may arise from relationship issues or random memories of child abuse.